waarrk/eLpis/README.md

-# Yurubot
+# eLpis
-Yurubot is a robot for RCJMaze2020.
+eLpis is a robot for RCJMaze2020.
 It's made by two person in National Institute of Technology ,Nagaoka College.

 Writer are waarrk and JimHazeR.